 Supplementing a Baby With a Cleft Lip/Palate

-• Haberman bottle: This bottle helps regulate the flow of milk into the baby’s mouth.
+• Haberman bottle: This helps regulate the milk flow into the baby’s mouth.

-• Cleft palate nursers: These are bottles made especially for babies with cleft palates.
+• Cleft palate nursers: These are bottles for babies with cleft palates.

 • An SNS “supplemental nursing system" can be used to help supplement a baby while continuing to breastfeed at the same time.